crdroidandroid/android_kernel_oneplus_sm8350/README.md

 - **Device brick risk**: Flashing custom kernels and ROMs can permanently brick your device.
 You are solely responsible for any damage to your device, data loss, voided warranties, or thermonuclear war.
 - **Prebuilt zip compatibility**: The prebuilt ROM+kernel zip available in the [releases](https://github.com/bcrtvkcs/android_kernel_oneplus_sm8350/releases) section is **ONLY** for **OnePlus 9 Pro (lemonadep)**.
 It is **NOT** compatible with OnePlus 9 (lemonade) or any other device.
 Flashing it on an incompatible device **will** brick it.
-- **Other SM8350 devices**: If you want to use this on another Snapdragon 888 (SM8350/Lahaina) device, you **must** compile from source with the correct defconfig and device tree for your specific device.
+- **Other SM8350 devices**: For the standard OnePlus 9 (lemonade), manual configuration is required; you must compile from source with the correct defconfig and device tree for your specific device.
 Do not flash prebuilt binaries on unsupported hardware.
+This repository is also incompatible with other SM8350 devices.

 ## Problem